s4nchez/uselocalhost/README.md

 # uselocalhost

-Better DNS names and HTTPS support for localhost.
+Easy domains and HTTPS support for localhost.

 This is achieved by the combination of three pieces:
 1. A public domain name (https://uselocalhost.app) which points to localhost.